A Love Letter to You 2: Critical reception

 Alphonse Pierre of HotNewHipHop stated that while he felt Trippie Redd is a "future star", A Love Letter to You 2 was not the "right project to get him there".
 Pierre wrote that "A couple of good, scratch that, great collaborations with ParisTheProducer, Goose the Guru and Digital Nas aren't enough to completely overshadow Trippie's bad decision-making and indecisiveness on A Love Letter To You 2", saying that once it seems like Trippie has found his "groove" on the mixtape, he follows it with songs like "Hellboy" that include "cliche rhyming patterns" and "mood-killing production".
 Sheldon Pearce of Pitchfork called the mixtape "all hooks, all emotion, but features poorly designed songs that lack the spark of his previous mixtape", elaborating that "Few songs on A Love Letter to You 2 have more than one Trippie verse.
 There are songs where he only sings the chorus.
 Those hooks are usually just echoes, the same word, phrase, or basic idea repeated or reiterated. [...]
 Still, nearly every Trippie song can be enjoyable on the condition you don't pay too close attention."

+Davis Huynh of Hypebeast said that the mixtape had "garnered much critical acclaim amongst fans on social media."